Gilling West

-Gilling West is a village about 3.5 mi north of Richmond in the Richmondshire district of North Yorkshire, England.
+Gilling West is a village about 3.5 mi north of Richmond in North Yorkshire, England.
 It is located in the civil parish of Gilling with Hartforth and Sedbury.
-It is named "West" to distinguish it from Gilling East in Ryedale, some 32 miles away.
+It is named "West" to distinguish it from Gilling East near Helmsley, some 32 miles away.

 A 2018 report states that the community houses people who commute to Darlington, Teesside and Richmond via the A66 and A1(M).
 The settlement "retains a village hall, two public houses and a shop but there is no longer a post office.
 There is a limited bus service to the village."
 The report adds that Gilling West is a Conservation Area with the High Street of particular significance.
 "A substantial percentage of the buildings [in the community] are listed as being of special architectural or historic interest".

 History

+The name Gilling derives from the Old English Getlaingas meaning 'the people of Getla'.

 Gilling was mentioned in the Domesday Book of 1086 under the name of Ghellinges "in the hundred of Land of Count Alan" as a tiny village with "16 villagers.
 3 freemen.
 6 smallholders".
 The tenant-in-chief was named Count Alan of Brittany.

-The parish church is dedicated to St Agatha.
+The parish church is St Agatha's Church, Gilling West.
 The Domesday Book records a place of worship in the village as of 1086.
 The C of E website in early 2021 states "it is mentioned in the Domesday Book and parts of St Agatha’s date back to this period".
 It was subsequently restored and modified.
 The Historic Listing states: "Late C11, early C14, late C14, late C15, restoration and additions 1845".
 This is a Grade I listed property.
 The 2018 archeological report adds specifics about St Agatha's: "a number of pre-Conquest carved stones and a medieval grave cover" were discovered here.
 "The west tower probably belonged to the church at Gilling recorded in the Domesday Book as stylistically it belongs to the late 11th Century."

 St Agatha's Church features a monument to Rear-Admiral Sir Christopher Cradock (1862-1914), who was born in the parish, at Hartforth.